pjlawler/pat-techie-blog/README.md

   - Run source db/schema.sql from the mysql2 shell to create the database 'tech_blog_db'
   - For security purposes, the app is currently set to end the session after 15-minutes.

+  - Additional resource packages used include dotenv, bcrypt, express-session and connect-session-sequelize

   - - -